 Create and Resize Partitions with GParted

-1. You can now Delete a partition to create a new one in another format or you can resize the partition.
-While resizing is relatively safer, you’ll have to make sure you don’t resize enough to delete the data stored.
+- You can now Delete a partition to create a new one in another format or resize the partition.
+While resizing is relatively safer, you’ll have to make sure you don’t resize enough to delete the stored data.
 For instance, if you have 4GB of data on a partition, you should probably keep its size well over 4GB.
-To resize, Right-click on it and select Resize/Move.
+To resize, Right-click it and select Resize/Move.

-2. GParted lets you drag and resize partitions as well as input the exact size from the keyboard.
-How to Create And Resize Partitions with GParted
+- GParted lets you drag and resize partitions and input the exact size from the keyboard.

-3. As you can see in the screenshot below, you can enter any values in the text fields labeled Free space preceding or Free space following.
+- As you can see in the screenshot below, you can enter any values in the text fields labeled Free space preceding or Free space following.
 It is generally easier and safer to resize a partition from the tail end, that is from the right (Free space following).
 When you’re ready, click on the Resize/Move button.
-How to Create And Resize Partitions with GParted

 Apply changes

 Everything you do in GParted is only a preview.
-Nothing you did matters yet and it won’t until you apply those changes.
-Click on the Apply button at the top to apply the changes you’ve made.
+Click the Apply button at the top to save the changes.
 Click Close when the changes are applied and you’re done.
-How to Create And Resize Partitions with GParted

 Read on: 5 Popular Mac and Windows Apps Also Available For Linux